Redd9292/The-WeatherApp/README.md

 ## Acknowledgements

-Thanks to the React team for providing a powerful library.
+- Thanks to the React team for providing a powerful library.
-This project uses the Axios library for making HTTP requests.
+- This project uses the Axios library for making HTTP requests.
-Tailwind CSS for responsive and utility-first styling.
+- Tailwind CSS for responsive and utility-first styling.
+- Special thanks to [Weatherapi](https://www.weatherapi.com/) for providing the weather data.